 Whether your server is running on Windows or Linux, you must stay on top of updates by making sure they are applied with the least possible delay.
 The updates are meant to improve system functionality and seal security loopholes.

 It’s difficult to update your OS on time via a manual process especially when your organization has multiple servers running different types of operating systems.
 Instead, make the most of automated patching tools that monitor for updates and send you alerts when your OS is out of date.

 If automated tools aren’t available, develop a schedule complete with email and SMS reminders that you use to check for updates at least once a week.

 5. Review User Access

-In the medium to large organizations with hundreds or thousands of employees, there are always new workers joining or leaving each week.
+In medium to large organizations with hundreds or thousands of employees, there are always new workers joining or leaving each week.
 Others are deployed to new roles within the same company.

 Usually, the business should have a clearly defined process that includes immediate revocation of access rights for departing staff or changes to rights when an employee’s responsibilities change.

 Still, you need additional control in case the line and HR managers fail to submit the required notification to the tech department.
-Your maintenance checklist should, therefore, include requesting for joiners, leavers, and redeployment data from the HR department so you can make changes to system access accordingly.
+Your maintenance checklist should, therefore, include requesting joiners, leavers, and redeployment data from the HR department so you can make changes to system access accordingly.